magdesign/PocketVJ-CP-v3/PureData_install.md

 ## Update PVJ 3.7 or older to use PureData

-Make sure your PocketVJ is connected to the internet, use ssh or the "Access the Heart" function in Control Panel.
+Make sure your PocketVJ is connected to the internet (you can use RJ45 and switch to DHCP).

+Then use SSH or the "Access the Heart" function in Control Panel.

 Go to the home folder:
 `cd /home/pi/`